Arr0bba/my-very-first-programming-proyect/README.md

 # 📝 Description

 > Heiya!
-This is my very first website.
+This is my very first proyect.
 In this blog I'm gonna compile all my evolution in this field, so maybe could help someone else out there aswell.
 I took inspo from this pages to do my proyect:
 -https://caesthoffe.neocities.org/
 -https://melonking.net/
 -https://welcometolaplace.net/aboutme